Indoor Plants

 Close-up houseplant leaf being scanned by a mobile identifier

-When plant identifier for houseplants is useful
+When a houseplant identifier is useful

 • New plant parents can identify a gift plant before choosing a windowsill.
 The plant name usually points toward better light, water, and potting mix decisions.